Qazeer/InfoSec-Notes/Linux/Local_privilege_escalation.md

 ###### "GTFOBins"

-The `GTFOBins` are binaries that can be used to bypass local security restrictions and notably escape to shell.
+The `GTFOBins` are binaries that can be used to bypass local security restrictions and notably escape to execute commands through a shell.

-The following binaries can be exploited to elevate privileges on the system if run with the SUID/SGID bit set:
+The following binaries can be exploited to elevate privileges on the system if run with the `SUID` / `SGID` bit set:

 | | | | | | | | | | |
 |-|-|-|-|-|-|-|-|-|-|